 Getting a loan from a local financial institution

 In some countries, it’s possible for a US citizen to take out a personal loan from a local financial institution.
 Loans typically depend on such factors as the country’s financial regulations, its relationship with the US and the demand for US expat financing.

 You won’t want to go for this option unless you’re a legal resident with a bank account or you’re trying to buy real estate — otherwise, you might have trouble qualifying.
-Even if you do qualify, make sure you fully understand how lending works in that country.
+Even if you do qualify, make sure you fully understand how lending works in that country, and how to pay back your loan.
 Don’t sign anything without running it by a translator unless you’re a native speaker with a firm grasp of financial jargon.

 Lina opens an account in FranceMoving to Paris was a childhood dream of Lina’s.
 So after graduating from college, she took on a teaching job in the City of Light before starting her career.
 She applied for an HSBC Expat account and opened a local account in France to make sure she could easily transfer money back and forth.

 Everything went smoothly until the day her apartment was broken into.
 It was a nightmare: The burglar took her computer and an expensive camera she needed for work.
 She didn’t have insurance to cover the loss, and the police told her there wasn’t much she could do to get it back.
 Altogether, it cost Lina about $4,000 to replace.

 Not wanting to borrow money from her family, she looked at her personal loan options.
 It was hard enough opening a bank account as an American in Paris, so she quickly ruled out French banks, going with a US online lender instead.
 She applied to prequalify with three lenders and got the best offer from Laurel Road: a $4,000 loan with a 6.75% APR.